-INSTRUCTIONAL OBJECTIVES:
+INSTRUCTIONAL OBJECTIVES/OUTCOMES:

 The primary objective of Human Anatomy and Physiology I is to build a foundational understanding of the human body for students pursuing a career in the medical and paramedical curricula or other related fields.
 The following is a listing that describes many of the details of this objective.
-This listing is partial and provides a broad overview of the course.
+This listing is partial and provides a broad overview of the course and includes those objectives deemed mandatory by the Department of Natural Science.